aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/selecting-a-factory-account/_index.md

 Currently, you can only have one factory per account but you can create multiple accounts each with their own factory.

-If multiple teams want to make use of Service Catalog Factory the default recommendation would be that each team have their own instance.
-The teams are then independent and can operate without impact of each other.
+If multiple teams want to make use of Service Catalog Factory the recommendation is that each team have their own instance.
+The teams are then independent and can operate without impacting each other.
 There is also a separation of concerns if there is a security factory account and a networking factory account.
 This reduces the blast radius should there be an incident and it enables easier billing calculations.